uaf/uaf/README.rst

     myClient = Client(settings)

-**Easy node addressing**
+### Easy node addressing:

-You can address nodes in an absolute way
- (via "NodeIds" and "ExpandedNodeIds") or in a relative way
+You can address nodes in an absolute way (via "NodeIds" and "ExpandedNodeIds") or in a relative way (via "RelativePaths").
- (via "RelativePaths").
 The UAF will resolve the nodes, regardless on what server they are hosted.

 .. code-block:: python